tlong314/android2js-game/README.md

 ## License

-This library is available free for use under the MIT license.
-The linked code converter above is available free for use under the MIT license.
+android2js-game is available free for use under the MIT license.